alberand/Blog/content/latex_bootstrap_code.md

 slug: latex-bootstrap-code
 lang: en

-Do you like those little highlighting for commands, files, codes and other stuff on sites with Bootstrap framework?
-I think it's really good for emphasizing key points in your text (for tech stuff).
+Do you like those little highlighting for commands, files, code snippets and other stuff used on the sites with Bootstrap framework?
+I think it's really good for emphasizing key points in your text especially in technical writing.
+For example, look at this paragraph taken from one of my documentation PDFs.

-![Screenshot of some pdf document with Bootstrap highlighting]({filename}/images/latex_pdf_bcode_example.png)
+![Screenshot of PDF document with Bootstrap highlighting]({filename}/images/latex_pdf_bcode_example.png)

-In latex you are usually using bold or italic text styling.
-Those two methods attract less attention than Bootstrap highlighting.
-Try to look at some article while scrolling, you will see that you will immediately see those red boxes.
+There is not too many default text decoration styles to play with to emphasize something in Latex.
+Most of the times the standard **bold** and *italic* are used.
+In my opinion that isn't enough and those two methods attract less attention than fancy colorful highlightings.
+Try to look at some articles while scrolling, you will see that the eye immediately catch those little red boxes.

 I wrote a function for Latex, which implements this type of highlighting.
-All you need to do is just add following code to your Latex document.
+All you need to do is just add the following code to your Latex document.

 ```tex
 % Include package for drawing color boxes